 The proposed bill establishes the MinnesotaCare public option, expanding eligibility and creating a premium scale for enrollees.
 It mandates the commissioner of commerce to seek a Section 1332 waiver and appropriates funds for implementation.
 Key amendments to Minnesota Statutes include the addition of definitions for "MinnesotaCare public option" and "public option enrollee," effective January 1, 2027, or upon federal approval.
-The bill enhances the role of MNsure by integrating the public option into its operations, allowing individuals to easily access and enroll through the MNsure website.
-It also establishes certification requirements for insurance producers and compensation structures for navigators and in-person assisters who aid in enrollments.
+The bill outlines MNsure's responsibilities, including promoting the public option, facilitating enrollment, and ensuring access to health plans.
+It also establishes certification requirements for insurance producers and compensation structures for navigators, emphasizing the training of navigators to assist underserved populations.

 Statutes affected: Introduction: 62V.02, 62V.03, 62V.05, 62V.051, 62V.06, 62V.13, 256L.01, 256L.03, 256L.04, 256L.07, 256L.12